van-vothanh/dotnet-demoapp/README.md

 > Note.
 Azure Container App doesn't currently support HTTP header forwarding, so Azure AD sign-in will not work as it mis-redirects to the wrong URL

+## 📚 Code Documentation

+All public APIs are now fully documented with XML documentation comments.
+The project generates documentation files during build for better IntelliSense support and API documentation generation.

+### Key Classes and Components

+- **SystemInfoModel**: Displays system information including container and Kubernetes detection
+- **UserInfoModel**: Handles user authentication and Microsoft Graph integration
+- **ToolsModel**: Provides various testing and demonstration tools
+- **ApiHelper**: Static helper methods for external API calls
+- **ErrorModel**: Handles error page display and tracking

+## 🔧 Development Guidelines

+- The project uses .NET 8 with C# 12 features including primary constructors
+- Code analysis is enforced with warnings treated as errors
+- All public APIs must have XML documentation
+- Follow the existing code style and formatting rules
+- Unit tests should be added for new functionality

-# Updates
+## 📝 Updates History

+- **June 2025** - Upgraded to .NET 8, added comprehensive documentation, modernized code
-- Nov 2021 - Large scale rewrite to .NET 6
+- **Nov 2021** - Large scale rewrite to .NET 6
-- Mar 2021 - Update to deployment, added dummy unit tests and makefile
+- **Mar 2021** - Update to deployment, added dummy unit tests and makefile
-- Nov 2020 - Updated to .NET 5
+- **Nov 2020** - Updated to .NET 5
-- Nov 2020 - New GitHub pipelines & container registry
+- **Nov 2020** - New GitHub pipelines & container registry
-- Jun 2020 - Moved to NuGet for the Microsoft.Identity.Web
+- **Jun 2020** - Moved to NuGet for the Microsoft.Identity.Web
-- Jan 2020 - Rewritten from scratch
+- **Jan 2020** - Rewritten from scratch